 Of course, from the moment you reach out, all calls are confidential.

-You can get the process started with the ‘Request Services’ option at the top of the page.
+You can get the process started with the ‘Get Started’ option at the top of the page.

 The US is a first-to-file system, so in general, the earlier the better.
 If your invention meets the USPTO criteria for general patentability, you may want to begin thinking about protecting.
 Provided you have a budget to move forward, the US has a unique option with the Provisional Application.
 The Provisional Application has fewer requirements, which allow MVP filings to capture an earlier filing date than waiting until the concept is fully developed.
 It’s not necessary to have a working prototype, but you will need to be able to adequately explain and detail the invention.
 Note: the Provisional Application needs to be updated into a Nonprovisional (Utility) filing within 12 months.